 Cardiff Dance Stars - Acro and Gymnastic Dance, ages 5-12, 4.15pm; at Grangetown Hub, Havelock Place.
 Qualified dance classes for children, www.cardiffdancestars.weebly.com

 Cook At Church, St Paul's Community Hall, 5.30pm-7.30pm - first Friday of month.
 For children aged 10 and 11 to learn cooking skills and have fun

 Saturday 2nd December: Grangetown World Market, St Patrick's RC School car-park, off Havelock Place, 11am-3pm.
 Around 20 stalls - crafts, gifts, hot and cold food, plus music.
 See article below and www.lovegrangetown.biz for line-up

 Saturday 9th December: Christmas party, St Samson's church hall, Friends of Pentre Gardens, 2pm-5pm.

 The Cinema at Tramshed - click here for listings and to buy tickets online.
-Films include Boy and IT plus Vertigo and Mother
+Films include Death of Stalin and Edward Scissorhands

 Email your local events to email@example.com.
 For regular events, meetings and classes - including a listing for Grangetown Library Hub - see our directory.

 Winter market line-up confirmed

 A second Grangetown street market is being arranged in the run-up to Christmas.